RAZERZ/PullFlightData/README.md

 # TODO:

 - Include flight level (currently it is set to 0 because so few planes seem to file altitude).
-- Add so you can enter airline of choice instead of only SAS.
 - Add instructions on how to test using AiportBoards.json.
 - Add.
 Inline.
 Comments.
 - Remove AM/PM from the time.